Rishi-prog731/eHealth/.github/CONTRIBUTING.md

 ## Contributing via Pull Requests
 Contributions via pull requests are much appreciated.
 Before sending us a pull request, please ensure that:

-1. You are working against the latest source on the *glitch* branch; the master branch is solely for testing.
+1. You are working against the latest source on the *master* branch; any additional branches are solely for testing.
 2. You check existing open, and recently merged, pull requests to make sure someone else hasn't addressed the problem already.
 3. You open an issue to discuss any significant work - we would hate for your time to be wasted.